spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 The `@EnableBinding` annotation indicates that you want to bind your application to the messaging middleware.
 The annotation takes one or more interfaces as a parameter, in this case the [Source](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Source.java) interface that defines an output channel named `output`.
-In the case of RabbitMQ, messages sent to the `output` channel are in turn sent the RabbitMQ message broker using a `TopicExchange`.
+In the case of Kafka, messages sent to the `output` channel are in turn sent the Kafka topic.

 The `@EnableScheduling` annotation indicates that you want to enable Spring's scheduling capabilities, which will invoked `@Scheduled` annotated methods with the specified `fixedDelay` of `1` second.